jessecambon/Data-Science-Sandbox/README.md

 ## Table of Contents
 * [Chart Collection](Chart_Collection.md) - A variety of charts such as scatterplots and treemaps.
-* [Titanic Statistical Modeling](Titanic.md) - Linear and Logistic regression demonstrated on the classic Titanic Dataset.
+* [Titanic Statistical Modeling](Titanic.md) - Linear and Logistic regression demonstrated on the classic Titanic dataset.
 * [Geospatial Data Analysis](Geospatial_Analysis.md) - A work-in-progress collection of maps.
 * [Resources](Resources.md) - Websites and references that I find helpful.